AjinkyaBTambade/.NET-Learning/README.md

 - **Cloud-Based Applications**: Building cloud-native applications that can take advantage of cloud services.

+# MVC Architecture in ASP.NET Core

-## MVC
+## Overview

-MVC (Model-View-Controller) is a pattern in software design commonly used to implement user interfaces, data, and controlling logic.
-It emphasizes a separation between the software's business logic and display.
-This  <b>Separation Of Concern </b> provides for a better division of labor and improved maintenance.
-Some other design patterns are based on MVC, such as MVVM (Model-View-Viewmodel), MVP (Model-View-Presenter), and MVW (Model-View-Whatever).
+The **Model-View-Controller (MVC)** architectural pattern is widely used in ASP.NET Core for building scalable and maintainable web applications.
+It separates an application into three main components:

+1. **Models**: Represent the data and business logic of the application.
+2. **Views**: Handle the presentation layer, rendering data to the user.
+3. **Controllers**: Manage user requests, process input, and orchestrate interactions between models and views.

 ### Model